PAUL H. GEITHNER

-Paul Geithner is the Deputy Project Manager — Technical for the James Webb Space Telescope (JWST) at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
-Geithner¹s career at NASA began in 1991 when he was hired into the Hubble Space Telescope (HST) Flight Systems and Servicing project at Goddard.
-He was the instrument manager for the Corrective Optics Space Telescope Axial Replacement (COSTAR) optical correction instrument and the Near-Infrared Camera and Multi-Object Spectrometer (NICMOS) scientific instrument, and he worked on HST's replacement gyroscopes.
+Paul Geithner is the Deputy Project Manager — Technical for the James Webb Space Telescope at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
+Geithner's career at NASA began in 1991, when he was hired onto the Hubble Space Telescope (HST) Flight Systems and Servicing project at Goddard.
+He was the instrument manager for the Corrective Optics Space Telescope Axial Replacement (COSTAR) optical correction device and the Near-Infrared Camera and Multi-Object Spectrometer (NICMOS) scientific instrument, and he worked on HST's replacement gyroscopes.

 Paul has a B.S. in Electrical Engineering from Virginia Tech (1984) and an M.B.A. from the University of Virginia (1991).
-Paul likes building things and enjoys surfing, golfing and other outdoor activities.
+Paul likes building things and enjoys playing golf, surfing, and partaking in other outdoor activities.